LilySheYin/MVCApplication/README.md

 using Microsoft.EntityFrameworkCore;
 ```

-Save the file into the Data folder as ApplicationDBContext.cs
+Save the file into the Data folder as ApplicationDbContext.cs

 ![applicationdbcontext-data](./images/applicationdbcontext-data.jpg)

-12. **Update the Program.cs file** Update the Program.cs file to use the connection string from the appsettings.json file and the ApplicationDBContext class.
+12. **Update the Program.cs file** Update the Program.cs file to use the connection string from the appsettings.json file and the ApplicationDbContext class.

 At top of the class (first line) add the reference to the Data i.e. using YourNamespace.Data;